 What did you do for graduation/post graduation?

 I did my Bachelors in Forensic Science from Government Institute of Forensic Science, Nagpur.
-I pursued Masters in the same subject in National Forensic Sciences University, Gandhinagar.
+I pursued Masters in the same subject (Forensic Science) from National Forensic Sciences University, Gandhinagar.
 My specialization in Masters was in Physics, Ballistics and Voice Identification.

 What made you choose such an offbeat, unconventional and uncommon career?